Bonsall Bear News

 Hello Bonsall Bear Families,

-Love on Your Back is holding their spring food drive.
+Love on Your Back is in need of donations.
 Please see the flyer with the QR code below to support our BUSD families in need.

 The BES Library Lowdown

 In an effort to support the health and safety of our learning communities, the State of California has provided no-cost, at-home Covid-19 antigen test kits for families with students enrolled in Bonsall Unified School District.
 These tests are meant to assist you with quickly determining if your student may have COVID-19.